I’m excited to share that AUTIT is now Verusen! Our icon remains the same while our website is refreshed to reflect our new brand.

 When we thought about our vision and our mission, we thought about how we wanted to build a brand that would drive unity to supply chains.
 We wanted an identity to reflect a cohesive strategy for companies while having the transparency to execute.
 And finally, we wanted our new brand to signify the foundational layer of how we wanted to enable companies — bringing data together… in harmony.
 Verusen was perfect.

 We chose the name Verusen from looking into the Latin language.
-Our platform and technology is about understanding the truth in data — what’s real.
+Our AI and machine learning platform and technology is about understanding the truth in data — what’s real.
 From here, we found the Latin word “verus”.
 Then, we found the suffix “-en” to mean “to make; or, be made of”.
 Together, we created Verusen.
 To make truth.
 To make real.